Prospective Students & PostdocsWhy Baylor?

 Baylor currently offers M.S. and Ph.D. degrees in the Department of Biology for students interested in aquatic ecology.

+What about previous students?
 Jeff Back was awarded a PhD in December 2013; he is now an Instrument Specialist and lab manager of CRASR.
 Jason Taylor graduated with a PhD Biology in December 2011 did a postdoc at Cornell University before taking a Senior Ecologist (permanent, federal) position with the USDA National Sedimentation Lab in Oxford.
 Matthew Dekar, a postdoctoral fellow with expertise in intermittent stream ecology and stable isotope analysis of food webs, started in June 2010 and, as of May 2012, accepted a permanent position as a senior fisheries biologist with the USFWS in Lodi, California.
 Becky Shaftel, David Lang, Charles Stanley, and Pam Kostka recently finished with MS degrees and have moved on to full-time positions.
-We also have undergraduate honorsm university scholar, or summer undergraduate fellow researchers working on various projects (currently Jemima McCluskey and Sam Watson, and recently Katherine Hooker and Cagney McCauley).
+We also have undergraduate honors or university scholar students, as well as summer undergraduate fellow researchers working on various projects (currently Jemima McCluskey and Sam Watson, and recently Katherine Hooker and Cagney McCauley).

 We welcome the opportunity to speak with students who wish to learn more about research opportunities in the lab, and are happy to put you in touch with other Biology students who can tell you more about their experiences at Baylor.